 the first line of treatment for RA patients includes non biological disease modifying anti-rheumatic drugs (DMARDS)in which the most common drug in this family is Methotrexate (Mtx). however, 25% of these new patients receive second-line biological treatment mostly TNF blockers or specific interleukin blockers or immune cells depletion drugs.

-~40% do not respond to anti TNF (also known as TNF blockers) treatment.
+There is high % of people that do not respond to anti TNF (also known as TNF blockers) or IL6 treatments.
 The consequence: advancing disease, unneeded suffer and waste of financial resources.

 Currently, there is NO way to know in advance whether a patient will respond to either of the drug families.